vic-ma/howtodismantle.github.io/_posts/2025-09-24-Hub-Flows-IV-Peakboard-Flows-in-Production-Asynchronous-SAP-Confirmation-Processing.md

 Now, we create our SAP data source.
 We use this data source to send the order confirmations to SAP.

 We add the following XQL statement to the data source.
 It has placeholders for the variables that we created.
-And it stores the output into the `DETAIL_RETURN` table.
-This table contains the response message from SAP, which we will need later.
+We also store the `DETAIL_RETURN` table.
+This table contains the response status and message from SAP, which we will need later.

 {% highlight sql %}
 EXECUTE FUNCTION 'BAPI_PRODORDCONF_CREATE_TT'